How to keep your browser secure, spot risky extensions, and protect yourself from web-based threats.

 Cookies and Session Security

-Session cookies prove you are logged in — if stolen, an attacker can impersonate you without your password.
+Session cookies prove you are logged in, so an attacker who steals one impersonates you without needing your password.

 ⚠ Warning

 Avoid checking “Remember me” on sensitive sites (banking, work portals) on shared or public computers.
-Session cookies stored in a browser remain active until the session expires or you log out.
-Always log out of sensitive applications when done, especially on shared machines.
+A session cookie stays active until the session expires or you log out.
+Log out of sensitive applications when you finish, especially on shared machines.

 Safe Browsing Habits Checklist